svanderbleek/learn-formal-methods/README.md

 Coverage would be of topics such as Orders and Lattices, we would bootstrap understanding the algorithms by applying them to the concepts needed for understanding their meta-proofs.

 Model checking through enumeration and fuzzing versus constraints.

+The approach is not to use off the shelf tools but learn how everything can work at a deeper level through buidling and applying simple implementations of concepts.